fpelliccioni/fpelliccioni.github.io/_posts/2014-07-15-writing-min-function-part3.md

 }
 {% endhighlight %}

-This is the canonical way on C++ for implementing a less-than-operator, but ...
+This is the canonical way on C++ for implementing a *less-than-operator*, but ...
 What should I put on line 2?

 Actually, I don't know.
 That answer should be given by the designer of the Employee class.
 Well..., that's me (?).